Paris via Chartres to Tours: 255 kilometers

 The beautiful drive to the Loire Valley is full of sun-drenched vistas of fall beauty.
 Occasionally, a chateau pokes its turreted head out of the trees as if to entice us on.
 At this point, we have no idea of the beauty that awaits us further along the valley.
 We stop at Chartres and its magnificent cathedral.
 The city of Chartres sits on a vast agricultural plain, freshly-plowed and ready for the spring.
 You can see the two spires of the cathedral, one Gothic and the other Romanesque, rising above the plain from miles away.
 The odd recognizable maple is turning a familiar orange or red and it is easy to spot the poplars turning yellow and losing their small leaves.
 I feel somewhat nostalgic for a Canadian fall but it is just enough for me to feel a little homesick and get over it.
 We arrive in Chartres just after 1 p.m. and find a typical French restaurant that (obviously) caters to tourists.
 Americans, Germans, Americans, two Canadians (us) and a spattering of local flavour make our lunch of soupe a l’oignon, salade verte, and le club sandwich full of conversation and gossip.

 Those Ancient and Beautiful Windows

 We find a local and very busy restaurant and have a late dinner.
-The two businessmen beside us engage us in a lively discussion (mostly in French) about George W. Bush and are delighted to eventually discover that we are Canadian.
+The two businessmen beside us engage us in a lively discussion (mostly in French) about US politics and are delighted to eventually discover that we are Canadian.